hug-sch/vse-docs/video_editing/edit/montage/add.rst

 - Scene: a situation that plays out in one location in continuity.
 - Shot: a camera set up to cover the entire scene or a part of it.
 - Take: a recorded attempt out of many to get the shot right.

+Add
+,,,

+With the shortcut key :kbd:`Shift - A` you can add strips without any external source (text, color, ...); see :doc:`Strip types <striptypes/index>` for an in-depth overview of all available types.

+The placement of these strips obey the same rules as with importing strips.